maciejmikosik/testory/doc/tutorial.md

 Asserting result of `void` method also requires help, because you cannot nest `void` expression as an argument.
 You need to wrap an expression in lambda, even if you don't need to catch throwable.
-And because now throwable is caught it will not make test fail as usual.
+And because now throwable is caught, it will not make test fail as usual.
 To restore this behavior, you need to assert explicitly that you expect expression to not throw anything, using `thenReturned()`.

         given(list = new ArrayList<String>());